melowntech/vts-browser-js/CONTRIBUTING.md

 You agree with the CLA by

-- downloading a [CLA copy](https://melown.github.io/documents/melown-individual-cla-v1.pdf) and printing it
+ 1. downloading a [CLA copy](https://melown.github.io/documents/melown-individual-cla-v1.pdf) and printing it,
-- entering your name, your legal adress and current date
+ 2. entering your name, your legal adress and current date,
-- signing the document
+ 3. signing the document,
-- scanning the signed document and emailing it to *community at melown.com*
+ 4. scanning the signed document and emailing it to *community at melown.com*.

 This is only required once for your contributions to [all Melown repositories](https://github.com/Melown).